You are currently viewing MIPS and EHR Integration: A Guide for Clinicians

 The Basics of MIPS: What Clinicians Need to Know

 MIPS, or the Merit-based Incentive Payment System, is a pivotal component of modern healthcare.
 It’s a framework that assesses healthcare providers on various performance metrics.
 Understanding MIPS is crucial for clinicians as it directly influences Medicare payments and quality reporting.
 As a clinician, your role in MIPS is significant.
-You contribute to its four performance categories: Quality, Cost, Improvement Activities, and Promoting Interoperability.
+If you are eligible and participate, you contribute to its four performance categories: Quality, Cost, Improvement Activities, and Promoting Interoperability.
 Each category has a distinct scoring system, impacting your overall MIPS score.
 This score, in turn, affects your Medicare reimbursements and reflects the quality of your clinical practice.

 Understanding EHR Systems in Clinical Practice